radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

         rad publish-bicep-types --file contoso.tsp --registry myregistry
         ```

-        The `contoso.tsp` is complied into open api specs; the index.json and types.json files are generated and published to the registry for the custom resource type Plaid and the new resource provider is added to `bicepconfig.json`
+        The `contoso.tsp` is complied into open API specs; the index.json and types.json files are generated and published to the registry for the custom resource type Plaid and the new resource provider is added to `bicepconfig.json`
         ```json
         {
             "experimentalFeaturesEnabled": {